Born in the Purple

 Consequences and Impact

 The events of 913-919 fundamentally altered the Byzantine Empire's trajectory.
-Romanos Lekapenos eventually emerged victorious in the power struggle, forcing Zoe into a convent and arranging his daughter's marriage to Constantine VII.
+Romanos Lekapenos emerged victorious in the power struggle, forcing Zoe into a convent and arranging his daughter's marriage to Constantine VII.
 He ruled as senior emperor for 25 years, though he never deposed Constantine.

-Constantine VII, though sidelined in his youth, would eventually rule in his own right and become one of Byzantium's most scholarly emperors.
+Constantine VII, sidelined throughout his youth, would eventually rule in his own right and become one of Byzantium's most scholarly emperors.
 His writings preserved crucial information about Byzantine administration and diplomacy.
+The Bulgarian crisis sparked by these events led to decades of warfare, ending with Bulgaria's conquest and absorption into the empire under Basil II, Constantine's grandson.

 Looking Ahead